Hugo tips

 really dislike - I want to be able to read the full content in my RSS reader

 instead of loading the page separately.
-There isn’t an option to control
+There isn’t an option to control whether

-request to support it and an
+support it and an offer to

-offer to implement it.
-Currently
+implement it.
+Currently the only

-the only solution is to save the default RSS
+solution is to save the default RSS

 template that is